 - Explain how exceptionality, language, cultural and family background interact with development and learning to create individual differences among learners, including unique strengths and special needs.

-- Select, adapt and implement a variety of evidence-based instructional strategies to develop effective individualized instruction that includes accommodations, modifications, assistive technology and provide appropriately challenging learning experiences for individuals with exceptional learning needs.
+- Select, adapt and implement a variety of evidence-based instructional strategies to develop effective individualized instruction that includes accommodations, modifications, and assistive technology and provides appropriately challenging learning experiences for individuals with exceptional learning needs.

-- Distinguish between typical and atypical language development and the ways that exceptional conditions can interact with an individual’s experience with and use of language, and apply individualized strategies to enhance language development and teach communication skills.
+- Distinguish between typical and atypical development and the ways that exceptional conditions can interact with an individual’s experience and apply individualized strategies to enhance development of learner skills.